jaysonh/Dmx4Artists/README.md

 ### OSX

-You may need to install the libftd2xx.dylib file to your /usr/local/lib folder

-open the terminal and type: cd /usr/local/lib

-if you get a message saying that this folder does not exist then type and retry previous step: sudo mkdir /usr/local/lib

-type the following command to open a finder window: sudo open .

-now copy the libftd2xx.1.2.2.dylib file from osxDependencies to that folder
+If you receive an error message when using this library then follow these steps:

+1. Check that you have libftd2xx.1.2.2.dylib in the /usr/local/lib folder: ls -al /usr/local/lib/libftd2xx*
+2. If not copy it from the dependencies/osx folder (requires sudo)
+3. Set the permissions for symlink: sudo chmod a+r /usr/local/lib/libftd2xx.1.2.2.dylib
-back in terminal type: sudo ln -sf /usr/local/lib/libftd2xx.1.2.2.dylib /usr/local/lib/libftd2xx.dylib
+4. Create a symlink: sudo ln -sf /usr/local/lib/libftd2xx.1.2.2.dylib /usr/local/lib/libftd2xx.dylib
+5. Set the permissions for symlink: sudo chmod a+r /usr/local/lib/libftd2xx.dylib
+6. Check that the AppleFTDI driver is not enabled: sudo kextunload -b com.apple.driver.AppleUSBFTDI

 it should now work:)

 ### Windows

-Put the ftd2xx.dll file in the windowsDependencies folder into your C:/windows/system32 folder
+Put the ftd2xx.dll file in the dependencies/win folder into your C:/windows/system32 folder

 ### Still having problems?